Skip to content

 Download PDF

-Children’s experiences of education, training & employment
+Children’s experiences of ETE

 Children in the criminal justice system face many challenges that impact their progression through Education, Training and Employment (ETE).
 This report presents the experiences of twenty-nine children in six Youth Offending Services (YOS) across the UK.
 The main objectives of the research were to understand the challenges faced by children when trying to access ETE, to identify effective practice and to establish how services can achieve the best outcomes for children.